ytan29/isar/doc/user_manual.md

  - Signing of local repo (optional)

 By default, the local caching repo is not gpg signed.
 If you want to share it in a trusted way, you may sign it.
-To do that, install `gpg` in your build environment, import the public and private keys, and provide the path to the public key in `conf/local.conf`, e.g.:
+To do that, install `gpg` in your build environment, import the public and private keys (see [1] for details), and provide the path to the public key in `conf/local.conf`, e.g.:

 ```